1.0 Elements of Addressing

 The mailer‘s signature on the postage statement certifies that the ZIP Code accuracy standard has been met for each address in the corresponding mailing presented to the USPS.

-a.
-Each address and associated carrier route code used on the mailpieces (or DALs) in a mailing must be updated within 90 days before the mailing date with one of the USPS-approved methods in 6.2 and a product release that is within the USPS Product Cycle in Exhibit 9.3.1 .
+- Each address and associated carrier route code on mailpieces (or DALs or DMLs) in a mailing must be updated using one of the USPS-approved methods in 6.2 and a product release that is within the USPS Product Cycle in Exhibit 9.3.1 .

 The carrier route accuracy standard does not apply to mail of any class bearing a simplified address format under 3.0.

-Carrier route coding must be performed using CASS-certified software and the current USPS Carrier Route Product or another Address Information System (AIS) product containing carrier route information subject to 509.1.0 and 708.3.0.
-Printed Carrier Route Files (schemes) may be used only for Periodicals carrier route mailpieces and for Standard Mail Enhanced Carrier Route flat-size mailpieces.
+Carrier route coding must be performed using CASS-certified software and the current USPS Carrier Route Product or another Address Information System (AIS) product containing carrier route information subject to 509.1.0 and 9.0.
+Printed Carrier Route Files (schemes) may be used only for Periodicals carrier route mailpieces and for USPS Marketing Mail Enhanced Carrier Route flat-size mailpieces.